starknet-io/starknet.js/www/docs/guides/estimate_fees.md

 ## Fee limitation

 In all non-free functions, you can add an optional parameter limiting the fee consumption.
-If the fee has been previously estimated, you can use this value for this parameter, **but do not forget to add a margin of approximately 10%** :
+If the fee has been previously estimated, you can use this value for this parameter, but sometime this value is under-evaluated : **don't hesitate to add a margin of approximately 10%** :

 ```typescript
 estimatedFee1 * 11n / 10n